Aminebenmansour/AutoRecon/README.md

 ### Verbosity

-defansy supports four levels of verbosity:
+defensy supports four levels of verbosity:

-* (none) Minimal output. defansy will announce when scanning targets starts / ends.
+* (none) Minimal output. defensy will announce when scanning targets starts / ends.
-* (-v) Verbose output. defansy will additionally announce when plugins start running, and report open ports and identified services.
+* (-v) Verbose output. defensy will additionally announce when plugins start running, and report open ports and identified services.
-* (-vv) Very verbose output. defansy will additionally specify the exact commands which are being run by plugins, highlight any patterns which are matched in command output, and announce when plugins end.
+* (-vv) Very verbose output. defensy will additionally specify the exact commands which are being run by plugins, highlight any patterns which are matched in command output, and announce when plugins end.
-* (-vvv) Very, very verbose output. defansy will output everything.
+* (-vvv) Very, very verbose output. defensy will output everything.
 Literally every line from all commands which are currently running.
 When scanning multiple targets concurrently, this can lead to a ridiculous amount of output.
 It is not advised to use -vvv unless you absolutely need to see live output from commands.

-Note: You can change the verbosity of defansy mid-scan by pressing the up and down arrow keys.
+Note: You can change the verbosity of defensy mid-scan by pressing the up and down arrow keys.

 ### Results